 What are the entry requirements for Galapagos?

-U.S. citizens do not need a visa to enter Ecuador, which simplifies entry into the country; However, a passport valid for at least six more months at the date of entry to Ecuador.
+U.S. citizens do not need a visa to enter Ecuador, which simplifies entry into the country.
+However, a passport valid for at least six more months at the date of entry to Ecuador is essential.
 If this is not the case, you will not be allowed to enter the country and you will need to fly back to the airport you flew from.
 Also, holders of passports that show an extreme amount of wear and tear can be refused entry.
 Please note that every traveler is responsible to check the individual visa restrictions for his/ her nationality.

 Upon entering the country of Ecuador, you will be given a visa stamp, which permits you to stay in Ecuador for up to 90 days.
 Sanctions including fines and deportation can occur if you stay past this time period.
 You will also need to show proof of departure from Ecuador to customs and immigration as you arrive in the country; this can simply be a return or onward airline ticket.
 To enter Galapagos, the first official requirement is a valid Ecuadorian tourist visa stamp in your passport - this should have been issued to you upon arrival to mainland Ecuador.
 Click here fore more info on this topic.

 Similarlly, you don't need a visa for Galapagos Islands from UK, Germany, and most other European countries.

 Health insurance + Hotel bookings + Flight tickets